epn-vespa/tutorials/misc/vespa-portal/vespa-portal.md

 **Field panels**: Open field panels by clicking on their banner.
 Fields set in closed panels are included in the query (click the "*Reset*" button at the bottom if needed).
 Some parameters (e.g., target_class) only accept predefined values - click them to choose from a list.

 **Target Name**: Start typing a Solar System object name — IAU names are expected.
 The quaero name resolver is available for field completion and disambiguation.
-If a target class is already selected, the name resolver will only look for targets in this class - check this if you don't get expected results.
+If a target class is already selected, the name resolver will only look for targets in this class - uncheck this if you don't get the expected results.
 When using quaero, all known aliases of the target are included in the query.

-**Coordinates**: To search by coordinates (in *Location* panel) first select a spatial frame type — this will adapt the nature of coordinates to enter.
-Using "None" may speed up the request if no coordinates are provided.
+**Coordinates**: To search by coordinates (in ""*Location*"" panel) first select a spatial frame type — this will adapt the nature of coordinates to enter.
+Using "*None*" may speed up the request if no coordinates are provided.

 **Longitudes**: In body-fixed coordinates, longitudes always range from 0° to 360° eastward (IAU planetocentric convention).

 **Spectral range**: First select the unit (Hz, µm, or cm-1) to set the scale as frequency, wavelength, or wavenumber, then enter range.

-**Time\_min and Time\_max**: Are encoded as Julian Days (although displayed as ISO strings in the portal)
+**Time\_min and Time\_max**: are entered and displayed as ISO strings in the portal (but they are encoded as Julian Days in the service table).

-**Measurement type** (in Data reference panel) describes the physical quantities provided in the service, encoded as UCDs.
+**Measurement type** (in ""*Data reference*"" panel) describes the physical quantities provided in the service, encoded as UCDs.
 An interactive resolver of IVOA UCDs is available [here](http://dc.zah.uni-heidelberg.de/ucds/ui/ui/form); a more complete list is available [here](https://www.ivoa.net/documents/UCD1+/) (including values defined for the Solar System); or have a look at a service of interest to see how your preferred value is encoded.

 ### Send Query